mtgjson/mtgjson-website/docs/data-models/set-list/index.md

 > ### translations
 >
 > The translated set name by language.
-See the [Translations](/data-models/translations/) data model.
+See the [Translations](/data-models/translations/) Data Model.
 >
 > - **Type:** `Translations`
 > - **Introduced:** `v4.3.2`